-The 2016 conference explored the multiple forces of threats and anxieties that shape urban reality, the practices of resistance and adaptations to urban transformations, and investigated different perspectives on the urban future.
+The recent conference explored the multiple forces of threats and anxieties that shape urban reality, the practices of resistance and adaptations to urban transformations, and investigated different perspectives on the urban future.

 Mark Street Defends the Art of Street Photography in Filmmaker Magazine

 Mark Street, writer, filmmaker, and Assistant Professor of Film in the Visual Arts Program at Fordham, defends his craft in a new article for Filmmaker Magazine: "In Defense of Street Photography in an iPhone Age."

 Oddly, as filming in one medium (the cellphone) has become ubiquitous, people seem to fear the semi-professional more and more.
 A professional film shoot ascribes to standards — releases are signed, tacit agreements are made, those filmed understand the scope of the project.
 As someone who works alone (without a crew that creates a kind of picture a passerby might be able to understand) I often find myself at pains to explain myself.

 Congratulations and bravo to Urban Studies major Zhiyi Zhou for her outstanding photography!
 Zhiyi's exhibit "Vertical Landscape" premiered at the Ildiko Butler Gallery at Lincoln Center, 113 W. 60th St., New York, NY.